Mount Hotham is the highest point on the Great Alpine Road

 Is Mount Hotham open?

-Situated in the Victorian Alps of the Great Dividing Range, this road, also known as the GAR, is one of the highest roads of the country.
-Although it generally remains open during winter, snowfall can prompt closures, especially between Harrietville and Omeo.
-During the declared snow season, vehicles are mandated to carry diamond pattern snow chains.
-The route is subject to frequent snow during winter and necessitates daily clearing.
+Situated in the Victorian Alps of the Great Dividing Range, this road, also known as the GAR, is one of the highest roads in the country.
+It generally remains open during the winter, but snowfall can prompt closures, especially between Harrietville and Omeo.
+During the declared snow season, vehicles have to carry diamond-pattern snow chains.
+The route is subject to frequent snow during the winter and necessitates daily clearing.
 Despite regular maintenance, severe weather can lead to closures.
-Travelers should approach this road with caution, carrying chains, which are compulsory during the snow season and can be rented from either side of the high country.
+Chains can be rented from either side of the road.

 How long is Mount Hotham?

 Spanning 32.6 km (20.25 miles), the pass connects Harrietville to Hotham Heights.
-While the climb from Harrietville to Mt Hotham isn't excessively steep, it requires undivided attention.
+While the climb from Harrietville to Mt Hotham isn't excessively steep, it requires attention.
 The road accommodates oncoming traffic, but in spots, it's a tight squeeze.
 Several sections have steep drop-offs right beside the road, and crash barriers aren't always present.
-Taking a leisurely pace and staying focused makes for a pleasant journey.